ng-mocks/ng-mocks.github.io/how-to-test-a-component.md

     // The same as fixture.debugElement.query(
     //   By.directive(AppHeaderComponent)
     // );
-    // but typesafe and fails if nothing has been found. const header = ngMocks.find(AppHeaderComponent);
+    // but type safe and fails if nothing has been found. const header = ngMocks.find(AppHeaderComponent);

-    // Asserting how AppComponent uses AppHeaderComponent.
+    // Verifies how AppComponent uses AppHeaderComponent.
     expect(header.componentInstance.showLogo).toBe(true);
     expect(header.componentInstance.title).toBe('Fake Application');